 Recent information and news that matters to Disability Rights California.

 The DRC Board of Directors and staff recently honored client Eric Ybarra for his tireless self-advocacy.
 Eric, who is blind, relies on In-Home Supportive Services (IHSS) workers to help him with daily tasks.
 He could not sign his worker’s timesheets without help.
 This caused him problems with government agencies – one refused to accept his signature on legal documents.
+However, Eric didn’t give up the fight to be independent and responsible for verifying support staff timesheets.
+He worked with Christine Hager, assistant clients’ rights advocate.

 (Sacramento, CA) Disability Rights California is saddened to learn of the death of the 13-year-old student with disabilities who died after being restrained by staff at Guiding Hands School last week.
 This is a horrific tragedy and our hearts go out to the student’s family.